 Welcome!
-I’m so glad you’re curious to learn a little about Linda Sammaritan, the live version of Debbie Hansen in Book 1: Sparkles from Silence of the World Without Sound trilogy.
+I’m so glad you’re curious to learn tidbits about Linda Sammaritan, the live version of Debbie Hansen in Book 1: Sparkles from Silence of the World Without Sound trilogy.

-ANCIENT HISTORY: I started life as an Air Force brat, moved all over the country more than a dozen times before entering high school.
+I started life as an Air Force brat, moving all over the country more than a dozen times before entering high school.
 My deaf sister was born in the midst of all those transfers.

 From the age of four, I knew I would be a teacher.
 I attended college as a special education major, met a great guy, Jack, married him, and had three sons in under five years.
 It was during the early years of our marriage, that I truly found my Savior and dedicated my life to Him.

 When our boys were small, I was a stay-at-home mom.
 We collected our gear and went to the pool in our small town in Indiana, Eric on his trike, Adam in the baby bicycle seat, and Danny in the infant snuggly strapped to my chest.
 When it rained, everybody donned galoshes (how about that for an old-fashioned word?), and we stomped through mud puddles to our everlasting glee.
 It was fun.